 The study is currently ongoing in around 25 hospitals in Spain and Hungary and started in 2019.
 It has been delayed due to the Covid-19 pandemic when treating hospitals re-prioritised their resources while covid restrictions complicated patients’ treatment and testing schedules.

-The phase 2 study NeoFox with Foxy-5 includes patients with stage II/III colon cancer, who at diagnosis are considered to have a high risk of recurrence after the primary tumour has been surgically resected.
-The assessment of the risk of recurrence is performed according to established assessment criteria.
-The aim of the study is to demonstrate that Foxy-5 reduces the risk of relapse, primarily in patients with low expression of WNT5A.
+NeoFox includes patients with stage II/III colon cancer who, at diagnosis, are considered to be at high risk of recurrence after surgery to remove the primary tumour.
+This is done according to established assessment criteria.
+The goal of the study was initially, prior to the unexpected observations communicated by the Company in August and confirmed in October, to demonstrate that Foxy-5 reduces the risk of disease relapse within two years, primarily in patients with low expression of WNT5A.